Privacera Connector for AWS Lake Formation¶

 Better Control Over Policies: Push mode allows for more granular control and immediate enforcement of policies in Lake Formation.
 This ensures that data governance rules are consistently applied without delays, enhancing overall compliance and security.

-While Pull mode can be useful for specific scenarios, such as when replicating policies to other data sources using the same Glue catalog, Push mode offers significant advantages in terms of real-time updates, centralized management, and enhanced control and security.
+While Pull mode can be useful in specific scenarios, such as replicating policies to other data sources using the same Glue catalog, Push mode offers significant advantages in terms of real-time updates, centralized management, and enhanced control and security.
 Consequently, for most use cases, Push mode is the preferred option for ensuring robust and efficient data governance with the Privacera connector for Lake Formation.

 Transitioning from Pull Mode to Push Mode¶